UiL-OTS-labs/jspsych-uil-template-docs/README.md

 As a general 'guideline', we design templates in such a way, that the main experiment's file (index.html) remains rather 'minimal'.
 That is: not too many lines of code in the main experiment's index.html, but bundle shared functionalities in separate files with functional, descriptive names.

 # Context and scope of current developments
-The first templates are developed for the liguistics master course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
-Given this context, we've made the templates so that they behave quite similar to the traditional, lab-bound way that was used before, using [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision).
+The first templates were developed for the liguistics RMA course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
+Given this context, we've made the templates so that they behave quite similarly to the  [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision) that are used in the UiL OTS labs for traditional, lab bound research.
 However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same.

 # List of jsPsych-based template repositories
 ###### (Developers: keep this list _updated_)